chorhatarahuduketuri/Comparing-oob-ml-algorithms/README.md

 The incredibly simplified response to particularly high/low skew or kurtosis is to mean normalise the data.
 The reason for this is that most ML algorithms work better on normally distributed data, and very high/low skew/kurtosis stretches data away from the normal distribution shape.
 Mean normalisation, in addition to it's intended purpose, works to pull some data back towards a more standard normal distribution shape.
 More advanced responses will not be explored in this work.

+## Datasets to be analysed

+- The Wine Quality dataset again, this time for a different purpose: http://archive.ics.uci.edu/ml/datasets/Wine+Quality?ref=datanews.io.
+- Continuing my interest in wine, the Wine Data Set https://archive.ics.uci.edu/ml/datasets/wine.
+This is a good example of a dataset with a high feature:instance ratio (~1:14), and has only 178 instances.
+- Yet another wine dataset, Wine Reviews https://www.kaggle.com/zynicide/wine-reviews.
+This is a larger dataset (~25,000 instances, and 11-14 features.)
+- The Iris Data Set, https://archive.ics.uci.edu/ml/datasets/iris.
+- The Breast Cancer Wisconsin (Original) Dataset, https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Original%29.

+## Models to be used

+- Logistic/Linear Regression (as appropriate)
+- Random Forest
+- K Nearest Neighbours
+- Multi Layer Perceptron
+- Support Vector Machine
+- Decision Tree

+## Format
+There will be a subfolder for each dataset, with it's own jupyter notebook(s) and README.md writeup.
+All models will be applied to each dataset, except where it makes no sense to do so, e.g. I will not attempt to apply a decision tree model to classify image data, and I will not use a classification algorithm to predict continuous target variables.

 ### References
 - https://en.wikipedia.org/wiki/Statistical_data_type
 - https://en.wikipedia.org/wiki/Real_number